-(iii) Estimates and judgements relating to revenue
+(iv) Estimates and judgements relating to revenue

-For many of the grant agreements received, the determination of whether the contract includes sufficiently specific performance obligations was a significant judgement involving discussions with several parties at the company, review of the proposal documents prepared during the grant application phase and consideration of the terms and conditions.
+For many of the grant agreements received, the determination of whether the contract includes sufficiently specific performance obligations was a significant judgement involving review of the proposal documents prepared during the grant application phase and consideration of the terms and conditions.

 Grants received by the company have been accounted for under both AASB 15 and AASB 1058 depending on the terms and conditions and decisions made.
-If this determination was changed then the revenue recognition pattern would be different from that recognised in this financial report.